-Ashley and Edwin looked at one another before nodding.
+Ruby and Sapphire looked at one another before nodding.
 "Just, please don't tell Mateo about this extra information."
 Edwin insisted.

 "No problem!
 Okay, I'm almost done.
 Just one last question: Who are you two, really?
 Any hints for secret identities?"
-Ashley and Edwin's blood ran cold at the question.
+Ruby and Sapphire's blood ran cold at the question.
 It was one thing to have the whole school know about Ruby Fire and Sapphire Sea.
 Having the entire school realize Ashley and Edwin were those heroes?
 It couldn't happen.

 Sarah set her clipboard back down on the desk.
 "Just kidding!
 But it was worth a shot.
 Thank you for taking some time to talk with me, and thank you again for everything you've done for Summers."
 Sarah stood up, stretched, and opened the office door.
-As Ashley and Edwin walked out of the classroom, they noticed the club members watching them, much quieter than before.
+As Ruby and Sapphire walked out of the classroom, they noticed the club members watching them, much quieter than before.

 Tabitha met back up with Ashley and Edwin, who had un-transformed once more in the bushes outside the school.
-The trio had started their walk home, happy to finally be free from the school.
+After a short detour inside for Ashley to put on some sweatpants (a point she insisted on), the trio had started their walk home, happy to finally be free from the school.

 "You were so precious when you tried to talk to Sarah for the first time."
 Ashley joked, brushing Edwin with her elbow.
 "You were so nervous, you sounded like a little frog!"

 Edwin started blushing profusely, stammering to defend himself.
 "I'd never talked to her before!
 Ever!"